GEOS-Chem-IGE/GEOS-Chem-infra/doc/ige-calcul.md

 but the parent directory does.
 Would you like to make this directory? (y/n/q)
 ```
-and never say yes in the answer of this question because this may disrupt the file orginsation on ige-calcuel.
+Do not answer yes, because this may disrupt the file orginsation on ige-calcuel.

 ### Build and run